The Retailer Energy Efficiency Scheme (REES) is implemented through Part 4 of

 - the penalty regime to apply to obliged retailers (where annual targets are

-The Minister for Mineral Resources and Energy sets the annual targets to be
+The Minister for Energy and Mining sets the annual targets to be

 achieved through the REES.
 These are then apportioned to each obliged energy